 Portfolio Development Groups are composed of experienced researchers from diverse disciplines and lay members within the specialty field that promote the development of innovative ideas into funded research.
-The groups' remits includes identifying research gaps as well as supporting Writing Groups to formulate and prepare grant applications for clinical studies.
+The Groups identify research gaps as well as support Writing Groups to formulate and prepare grant applications for clinical studies.

 PDGs exist for the following neurodegenerative disorders: